 Proofreading is required by traditional publishers — one last set of eyes, as a quality-assurance measure — before printing off a mass quantity of books.

 Many self-publishing authors who have had their manuscript professionally developmentally edited and then copy edited skip the proofreading step.
-This is a mistake since there can still be mistakes and inconsistencies.
+This is a mistake since there can still be errors and inconsistencies.
 It is always good to hire a proofreader to have one more look at your work before it goes to press.

 Some self-publishing authors might believe they can skip the editing process altogether.
 While it is true that they might have great writing skills, having that other set of eyes to look over the manuscript, at least to be proofread, is essential because it can be difficult to see one’s own typos.
 The fact that I can do Spanish proofreading, as well as English proofreading, is a big plus for many of my clients.

 I have worked with various publishing and editing firms, and at times it does seem like each company has a different definition of the functions of the copy editor and proofreader, and tasks can overlap.
 Ideally, a separate proofreader is hired when there is the luxury of time before print.
 But, truth be told, proofreading and copy editing will often merge into one step if the project is on a tight timeline or budget.
 Before starting a project, it is essential to find out exactly what the client wants and needs, as well as being sure of what the project manager of the publishing company is looking for.